ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 });
 ```

 Now, refresh the browser.
 Nothing has changed, has it?
-Well, out endpoint has.
+Well, our endpoint has, but the computer can't read our mind and know what we are looking for.
 In the url bar, we actually need to visit `http://localhost:3000/pets`.
 Now do you see your sentence?
 If you don't, please let an instructor know and we will help you out.

 Let's take it one step farther - we are going to give the endpoint information and expect it to be "smart".
 Below your pets endpoint, let's add another: